refraction-ray/iastu-hpc2-manual/users/README.md

 ## User's Manual

-This documentation talks about how to utilize IASTU-HPC2 source to customize your needs.
+This documentation talks about how to utilize IASTU-HPC2 to customize your needs.

 It is highly recommended that every users of IASTU-HPC2 should read this documentation thoroughly (at least all notes in basics part and relevant softwares how-to in softwares part).